dmbarbour/awelon/AboutAO.md

         ~
         @word3 uses a [block]

 Regular entries start with `@word` at the beginning of a new line, followed by the definition.
 The initial `@` is an entry separator capable of isolating parse errors, and is not a valid word-start character.
-If a word is already defined, the earlier definition is replaced and a warning is issued.
-Cyclic definitions are an error and are removed from the dictionary.
+Cyclic definitions are an error.
 The *import* section, before the first entry separator, is special.
-Syntactically, it is a space-separated sequence (where 'space' means SP or LF).
-Imports are located by searching the `AO_PATH` environment variable (with implicit **.ao** suffix).
-Each import file is processed once, regardless of duplication or cycles, favoring an order such that those listed last are loaded last.
-A dictionary as a whole is specified from a root file or text.
+Syntactically, it is a whitespace-separated sequence (where 'whitespace' means SP or LF) of files, such that if we import 'foo' we'll search for and load 'foo.ao' in the `AO_PATH`.

+If a word is defined more than once, developers will be warned and the 'last' definition will win.
+Ultimately, there should be no ambiguous words in the AO dictionary.

 This format will be deprecated in the near future.
-It doesn't scale well, and doesn't readily support rich tooling (refactoring, real-time type information, etc.).
+It doesn't scale well, and doesn't readily support rich tooling (renaming words, refactoring, real-time type information, etc.).
 AO dictionaries will eventually move to programmatically rich, persistent storage media like databases.

 ### Processing of AO Dictionary